byThree_Ashling19-05-201704:08 PM - edited 30-05-201709:18 AM

 HTC U11 Coming to Three Ireland

 Believe the hype - HTC’s new squishy phone is now confirmed.
-The brand new HTC U11, with Edge Sense squeeze technology, is coming to Three Ireland.
-If you want to be one of the first to get your hands on HTC’s latest flagship with Three on 1st June, register your interest in the HTC U11 now.
+The brand new HTC U11, with Edge Sense squeeze technology, is coming to Three Ireland soon.
+If you want to be one of the first to get your hands on HTC’s latest flagship with Three, register your interest in the HTC U11 now.

 The 2017 Google I/ O developer festival is taking place this week (17 – 19 May) at Shoreline Amphitheatre in Mountain View, California.
 Google I/O, the company’s developer conference, features in-depth sessions focusing on building mobile, web and applications.
 This year, Google made it very clear that they plan to put artificial intelligence (AI) first in its products – going forward everything Google will be powered by a learning machine.